 It’s important to keep in mind that if you’re seeking compensation from your own insurance company under your personal collision coverage, comparative negligence doesn’t apply.
 If you’re pursuing a claim against the other driver, comparative negligence becomes very important and that driver’s insurance company will evaluate to what extent, if any, the other driver was at fault for your accident.
 Under New Jersey law, if it’s determined that you share some degree of responsibility, any compensation you’re owed may be reduced by the percentage you’re considered at fault.
 Our knowledgeable attorneys can help you navigate this complex law and give you the best chance of recovering the full amount of compensation possible.

 In most cases, a history of accidents or insurance settlements won’t affect your ability to recover compensation.
 New Jersey even allows those injured in car accidents to collect compensation for pre-existing conditions or injuries that were aggravated by their accidents.
-Just keep in mind that insurers will likely dive into your history when arguing against your claim, so it’s important to have an experienced Paterson, NJ, car accident lawyer on your side who can help build your case and make sure the focus stays on the recent accident in question.
+Just keep in mind that insurers will likely dive into your history when arguing against your claim, so it’s important to have an experienced Lodi, NJ, car accident lawyer on your side who can help build your case and make sure the focus stays on the recent accident in question.

 Why Hire Our Firm?

-Our Paterson car accident lawyers understand the struggles injured victims face after suffering injuries as a result of a negligent driver.
+Our Lodi car accident lawyers understand the struggles injured victims face after suffering injuries as a result of a negligent driver.
 Remember, you don’t have to speak to the insurance company after the accident.
 It is always within your rights to inform them that your lawyer will be in touch and handle communication from there on out.